powsybl/powsybl.github.io/pages/documentation/grid/model/index.md

 - The regulation mode, which can be:
     - `VOLTAGE`
     - `REACTIVE_POWER`
     - `OFF`
-Note that it is different from the generators' regulation definition, which is only done through a boolean.
+Note that it is different from the generators' regulation definition, which is only done through a boolean. `OFF` is equivalent to a disconnected equipment.
 - The regulating terminal, which can be local or remote: it is the specific connection point on the network where the setpoint is measured.

 **Available extensions**